Arung Palakka

-Arung Palakka, or La Tenritatta to Unru' (1634 or 1635 – 1696) was a 17th-century Bugis prince and warrior.
+Sultan Saaduddin Arung Palakka, or La Tenritatta to Unru' (1634 or 1635 – 1696) was a 17th-century Bugis prince and warrior.
 He supported the Dutch East India Company (VOC) in the Makassar War (1666–1669) against the Gowa Sultanate in his native South Sulawesi (today part of Indonesia).
 After the defeat of Gowa, he became the King of Bone and South Sulawesi's most powerful man.

 Biography

-Arung Palakka was born in 1634 or 1635 in the village of Lamatta, Mario-ri Wawo, Soppeng.
+Arung Palakka was born in 1634 or 1635 in the village of Tettikengrarae, Mario-ri Wawo, Soppeng.
 His father was La Pottobune Arung Tana Tenga, a minor lord in Soppeng, and his mother was Datu Mario-ri Wawo We Tenrisui, granddaughter of the first Muslim ruler of Bone.
 Soppeng and Bone were autonomous principalities in South Sulawesi under the hegemony of the Gowa Sultanate.
 As a child he was known as La Tenritatta, "He who cannot be struck".
 In the 1646 Battle of Passempe, Bone was defeated by the Gowa Sultanate and his family became hostages living in Gowa.
 The family served under the Chief Minister (Tuma'bicarra butta) of Gowa, Karaeng Pattingalloang, who liked Arung Palakka and gave him a proper upbringing as a prince.